Assatrua/my-tutorials-repo/tutorials/abap-environment-create-cds-view/abap-environment-create-cds-view.md

 title: Create and Expose Core Data Services Based on a Database Table
 description: Build a list report app with the ABAP RESTful programming model for SAP Fiori and test your UI for demo usage.
 primary_tag: products>sap-btp--abap-environment
-tags: [  tutorial>beginner, topic>abap-development, products>sap-business-technology-platform]
+tags: [  tutorial>beginner, topic>abap-development, software-product>sap-business-technology-platform]
 time: 10
 ---